jamsocket/y-sweet-supabase-demo/README.md

    You can create a connection string in [your Y-Sweet service page](https://app.jamsocket.com) and supply the value to `Y_SWEET_CONNECTION_STRING`

-5. Configure your Supabase Database using the SQL editor in the Supabase Dashboard.
-These are the relevant tables to get run the demo.
+5. Configure your Supabase Database using the SQL editor in the Supabase Dashboard to store and retrieve document metadata for your app.
    ``` sql
    CREATE TABLE public.docs (
       id uuid DEFAULT gen_random_uuid() PRIMARY KEY, -- Unique identifier for the document